alimranakandaGit/Product-Connect-Smart-Sales-Representative-Locator/README.md

 # Lookup Tool Website

 This project is a lightweight, responsive Lookup web page developed using pure HTML, CSS, and JavaScript.
-It was originally created for alimranakanda.com as a simple, fast, and user-friendly tool to browse information efficiently.
+It was created for melmartbd.com/connect as a simple, fast, and user-friendly tool to browse information efficiently.

 ## 🚀 Live Website
 👉 [Visit Live Site](https://alimranakanda.com/lookup/)